protocol/nft-website/docs/tutorial/flow-nft-marketplace.md

 ```

+> **💡 Where to catch an error?**
+> Asynchronous functions which return a `Promise` are *fallable*.
+Conventionally, you should prepare for the worst
+> by catching the error.
+But the question is where to do this?
+> The general rule here is if a function does not know what to do with the error, don't catch it.
+Delegate this responsibility
+> to the caller who, hopefully, will know better.
+In the previous `mintToken` function, we didn't
+> handle the error because we wanted the calling function to handle it.
+> This way, you are not making things worse by complicating the code with unnecessary `try-catch` blocks that only obscure
+> the errors.
+Let the one who knows better deals with it.

 Next, we will fill in the body of `uploadToStorage` function.
 This is where you will need your API key from NFT.Storage:

 ```js